johnlayton/elmostreet/README.md

 Robot class will hold the location and orientation of the robot.
 It will also process the commands and ensure that the robot remains on the table

-Command Parser class will be responsible for parsing the command input.

 Command class is the abstract concept of a command with sub classing for concrete commands, Place, Report, Left, Right, Move.
+It will parse the string commands

 Table class will hold the dimensions of the table and allow the robot processing the commands to ensure that it does fall from the table.